-At the networks the TV news anchors present the news.
-You know the people -- the ones sitting there behind a desk (or in the field) telling you what’s happening in the world that day.
-Whether broadcasting from a small local station or manning one of the network’s primetime broadcasts, TV news anchors compile news stories and deliver them.
+TV news anchors are the people who present the news at the various television stations and networks.
+You know these people—the ones sitting behind a desk or out on the beat telling you what happened in the world that day.
+Whether broadcasting from a small local station or manning one of the broadcast network’s primetime news shows, TV news anchors compile news stories and deliver them.

 The Skills You Need

-A news anchor also needs to be able to think on his feet.
-While many anchors will read scripts -- off of a teleprompter or notes on their desk -- information can also be transmitted aurally.
-If news is breaking information may be fed to an anchor on the spur of the moment from a producer.
-The anchor needs to be able to listen to what’s happening and then relay the information to the audience in a clear and concise manner.
+News anchors also need to be able to think on their feet.
+While many anchors read scripts off of a teleprompter or notes on their desk, information can also be transmitted aurally.
+If news is breaking, a producer may feed the information to an anchor on the spur of the moment.
+The anchor needs to be able to absorb the information that's coming in and then relay that information to the audience in a clear and concise manner.

-Once you have a tape, you should start looking for jobs at local stations.
-Many anchors work their way up from small broadcasts to bigger ones.
-(There are local news broadcasts in many cities and, often, the bigger the city the more competitive the job.)
-There are also myriad opportunities on-air at the various cable news channels.
+Once you have a tape, start looking for jobs at local stations.
+There are also myriad opportunities on-air at various cable news channels.